Pravargav/Amadeus/English/sentences.md

 -> Which company does this building belong to?

--> Which shift is Arya working on?

--> I will join the meeting on my mobile itself.

--> Could you come here once?❌

--> Could you come here for a moment?

 -> In my next life, I want to be born as a bird.(be +v3)

--> He is on leave on both Friday and Saturday

--> The stitching broke.

 -> The stitching has opened.

 -> We should bowl above waist or shoulder height.

--> I have exceeded my daily limit.

--> My daily limit has been reached

--> -> I have hit my daily limit.
+-> I have exceeded/reached my daily limit.